rohitnikhal/level4/README.md

 # level4
 Git-Real lvl4

-ONLY User B CAN commit code into remote repo - REBASE"
+User A AND B BOTH CAN commit code into remote repo - REBASE is beautiful"